 5 Steps for Taking Action Now

-Teachers can register for online or in-person teacher training courses to learn how to teach a computer science curriculum or integrate basic computer science principles into existing lesson plans.
+1. Professional development: Teachers can register for online or in-person training courses to learn how to teach a computer science curriculum or integrate basic computer science principles into existing lesson plans.

-Industry and schools can formalize a mentorship program that will encourage and support students to learn more about computer science and develop their skills inside and outside the classroom -- via after-school programs or co-taught lessons.
+4. Mentor programs: Industry and schools can formalize a mentorship program that will encourage and support students to learn more about computer science and develop their skills inside and outside the classroom via after-school programs or co-taught lessons.